 how do you know when salmon is done

 The most accurate way to test the doneness of any type of meat is with a meat thermometer.
 Alternatively, check the salmon for doneness after 12 minutes of baking.
 As salmon bakes, it changes from bright pink (raw) to opaque pink.
-The outside of the salmon should be completely opaque but the center should still be a bit translucent, but not raw.
+The outside of the fillet should be completely opaque, but the center should still be a bit translucent, but not raw.
 Cooked salmon will also easily flake with a fork along the muscle fibers.

-reasons to love these salmon bowls
+reasons to love this dish

 So much about these salmon rice bowls to love, but here are a few reasons why this dish is becoming one of my all-time favorite dinners!

 - oven baked salmon.
 Baking salmon is pretty effortless because there’s very little hands-on time needed and it bakes up buttery and juicy (without using butter!).
-It is the perfect method when you want tender, juicy, flavorful salmon.
+It is the perfect method when you want tender, juicy, flavorful fish.
 As an added plus, salmon is packed with protein, healthy fats and other nutrients.